cyberweave-hub/DSA_in_JAVA/Queue.md

 # Queue

-## Implementing Queue by extending LinkedList
+## Implementing Queue by extending LinkedList.

 In a queue, elements are added at one end (last) and removed from the other end (first). i.e. queue adheres to First-In-First-Out (FIFO) property.